habuka036/wakame-vdc-wiki/en/usage_guide/Custom-images.md

 already been created.

 First, move the new image to Wakame-vdc's directory for keeping images.
-(If the image came from the above example, the image is already there.)
+(If the image was created by the above steps, the image is already there.)

-    mv wakame-vdc-custom-image.raw /var/lib/wakame-vdc/images
+    mv wakame-vdc-custom-image.raw.gz /var/lib/wakame-vdc/images

-Compute and remember md5 sum.
-We will need it when registering it in the database.

-    md5sum /var/lib/wakame-vdc/images/wakame-vdc-custom-image.raw | tee /tmp/remember.md5

 Now we need to let Wakame-vdc know that it has a machine image to start instances from.
 First of all here's a brief explanation of how Wakame-vdc treats machine images.
 There are two terms we'll need to understand here. **Backup objects** and **machine images**.
 A *backup object* is basically a hard drive image.
 A *machine image* is a backup object that's bootable.
 In case of a Linux instance, the *machine image* would hold the root partition.